 The Citadel was constructed in 1896 for the Salvation Army by architect James Souttar based on the design of Balmoral Castle

-Granite paved streets between granite stone houses by night.
+Granite paved streets between granite stone houses.

 North of Scotland bank building 1839 by architect Archibald Simpson.
 In the background: The 1615 Toolboth Building which was a prison and the Town & Country buildings who incorporated the Sheriff Court and Town Hall constructed 1868